SAP-samples/upscale-commerce-open-payment-integration/README.md

 One or more test/live merchant accounts for the Payment Gateway/Method you are importing the collection of.

 ## Download and Installation
-Replace the payment account specific secrets and varibales in the Environment file.
+Replace the payment account specific secrets and variables in the Environment file.

 Import the postman collection with the updated Environment settings into your Upscale tenant as described [on SAP Help Portal](https://help.sap.com/viewer/a99d6fa0606f4f3cbf251e4e61f35feb/SHIP/en-US/7f1efa3c176746548c79d984314fee94.html).